bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 tags: ["raspberry pi", featured]
 ---

+Tired of pesky Internet advertisements?
+Who isn't?
 The [Pi-hole](https://pi-hole.net/)<sup>®</sup> is a DNS sinkhole that protects your devices from unwanted content, without installing any client-side software." (like browser-plugin adblockers, etc.)

 Pi-hole® - A black hole for Internet Ads